Jean Grey: Cultural impact and legacy

-Critical response

 Maite Molina of ComicsVerse called Jean Grey one of the most "powerful, recognizable, and admirable heroes in Marvel Comics history," writing, "Jean Grey is undoubtedly one of the most iconic characters in comic book history.
 Her telekinetic abilities prove her to be an incredibly formidable superhero.
 She has battled some of the most notorious villains in Marvel Comics while fearlessly leading her own team of heroes.
 With this, she has also explored her own dark side.
 Epic sagas such as the notable Dark Phoenix Saga depict Jean as an exemplification of evil itself.
 However, during this trying period, Jean still overcame the corruption within.
 She showed readers that even heroes can fall into the clutches of darkness and rise above.
 Most importantly though, Jean Grey is and always has been an incredibly multi-faceted character.
 She has been a student and a teacher as well as the tether between good and evil."
 Nigel Mitchell of Comic Book Resources said, "Jean Grey was always a really popular character for readers.
 Partly, it was because she was one of the most sensitive and intelligent members of the X-Men, the heart of the team.
 The fact that she was the team's first woman also made her unique, and her beauty was a major source of crushes for the fans.
 She was also involved in a love triangle between herself, Cyclops, and Wolverine, which drove a lot of emotional storylines.
 When she became Phoenix, she became the most high-profile female superhero in comics, but the other X-Men creative team Jim Salicrup and John Byrne felt her powers overshadowed the other members and stories.
 That's why Marvel decided to do something that hadn't really been done before: take one of its greatest superheroes and turn her into one of its greatest supervillains.
 It was a journey unlike any we'd seen before "The Phoenix Saga" and is compelling to watch."
 David Caballero of Screen Rant stated, "Jean Grey served no important purpose in the team before The Dark Phoenix Saga, especially during the X-Men's early days.
 The character existed as a love interest for the group-- every member of the X-Men's original roster had feelings for her at one point-- and a mother figure to provide support and encouragement.
 As more and more female characters arrived--Storm, Scarlet Witch, and Mystique all debuted throughout the 60s and 70s--it became increasingly complicated to use Jean in any meaningful way.
 The Dark Phoenix Saga was not only a showcase but, as it turns out, a victory lap for the X-Men's first lady.
 The storyline took a nearly irrelevant character and elevated it to the apex of importance, turning her into one of Marvel's most overpowered figures in the process."